 And there’s the beautiful part… Jesus asks us to deny ourselves, daily take up our cross, and follow Him.
 He doesn’t tell us to go be miserable and blaze a new path in suffering.
 He calls us to follow Him.
 Which means He’s gone before us.

 I don’t know what cross is in your life right now that God is asking you to pick up each morning.
 Or what idol He is asking you to surrender to Him again.
 But I do know that we don’t do this alone.
-We have a Savior who carried His cross to death in order to demonstrate His great Love for us.
+We have a Savior who carried His cross to death in order to demonstrate His great Love for us and save us from the judgement we rightly deserved.
 (Romans 5:8)

 As we contemplate Jesus’ death and resurrection this weekend, may our view of Him transform our view of the difficulties we encounter in our lives.
 May we desire Him above everything else in our lives, because He died and rose again to redeem us.